-To increase egg production, brooding behavior must be reduced.
-When an egg-laying hen demonstrates brooding behavior, the hen can be separated from the rest of the flock and placed in hen house without a nest.
+To increase egg production, brooding behaviour must be reduced.
+When an egg-laying hen demonstrates brooding behaviour, the hen can be separated from the rest of the flock and placed in hen house without a nest.
 In this way, sitting on a nest is discouraged.

-Poultry scientist Dan L. Cunningham at the University of Georgia says that “Removing the hens from visual and physical stimulations provided by nest and nesting material will help discourage this behavior.
-In addition, it will help prevent producing hens from observing and adopting the broody behavior of their flock mates.
+Poultry scientist Dan L. Cunningham at the University of Georgia says that “Removing the hens from visual and physical stimulation provided by nest and nesting material will help discourage this behaviour.
+In addition, it will help prevent producing hens from observing and adopting the broody behaviour of their flock mates.
 The hens should be held in this isolation pen for seven to 10 days before moving them back to the laying pen.”

 Poultry expert and author Jeremy Hobson says, “If you intend to keep your chickens intensively, a house measuring 1.5 m x 2 m (5 ft x 7 ft) should be sufficient for six hens; if a run is attached it will accommodate 12 birds.
 For these sorts of numbers, a combined house and run area of 5 sq m (6 sq yd) per bird is adequate, although much will depend on whether you are keeping bantams, light large fowl or any of the extremely heavy breeds as Croad Langshans or Brahmas.”

 For various situations, extra space that’s separated from the main hen house is essential for maintaining a backyard flock.
-Common situations which require extra hen houses include separating brooding hens from egg-laying hens to discourage brooding behavior, separating brooding hens from the flock to encourage brooding behavior, separating cockerels and roosters from female chickens, quarantining sick birds, training show birds for the exhibitor’s booth, separating new birds in order to gradually introduce them to the flock and pecking order, and so forth.
+Common situations which require extra hen houses include when brooding hens need to be separated from egg-laying hens, when cockerels and roosters need to be separated from female chickens, for quarantining sick birds, training show birds for the exhibitor’s booth, separating new birds in order to gradually introduce them to the flock and pecking order, and so forth.

 Various types of chicken houses are offered by retailers, including hen houses, chicken coops, chicken arcs, and chicken runs.
-These types of chicken housing can be permanent or moveable.
+These types of chicken housing can be permanent or movable.